How to File Complaint under RTI Act?: Step by Step Procedure

 Step–VI: Submit Complaint before Information Commission:

 You may submit your original complaint + one additional copy along with attachments and fees, if any, to the CIC or SIC, as the case may be, by hand or through Registered Post/ Speed Post.
-If you submit your complaint by hand then never forget to take acknowledgement from commission.
+If you submit your complaint by hand then never forget to take acknowledgment from commission.

 Step–VII: Preserve copy of complaint and proof of submission, and subsequent follow up with information commission: